-Do you teach online and see a group of anonymous students you may never really get to know?
+Here are the most important questions to consider, especially as an online instructor: Do you see a group of anonymous students you may never really get to know?
 Or do you take the time to learn what you can, through discussions and feedback, to help students with their developmental needs?

 Teaching students is not always a matter of showing up for class, disseminating information and instructions, facilitating class discussions, and providing feedback.
 It is more about the instructional approach you take and its effectiveness when utilized.
 This is especially true for online instructors who teach in a technologically enabled environment.
 Your classroom presence as the assigned instructor, or lack thereof, determines how students respond to your involvement in class and whether or not they engage with you.

 More importantly, your choice of an instructional strategy will influence how well your students make progress throughout the class.
 Their continued development depends upon you more than your instruction.
 There is an additional strategy you can use, one that can encourage progress, which requires only a change in your focus and choice of wording, and it is called positive psychology.
-This is centered on the enhanced well-being of your students and it helps to renew their self-motivation.
+This is centered on the enhanced well-being of students, as it helps renew their self-motivation.

 The Importance of an Online Presence

-An online class may seem like a cold and uninviting environment; however, the involvement of an instructor can change all of that through visibility and engagement on a continual basis.
-It demonstrates to students the instructor is engaged and fully invested in their class.
-But there is more to being present than logging into the class and checking off required duties.
-There must be substantive engagement and the discussion board is one of the most crucial interactive elements of an online class.
-This is where the instructor can work with students and provide help when needed, guide them when they are off track, and prompt their knowledge retention, critical thinking skills, and intellectual involvement.
+An online class may seem like a cold and uninviting environment; however, the involvement of an instructor can change all of that through visibility and continual engagement.
+It demonstrates to students the instructor is fully invested in their class.
+Yet there is more to being present than logging into the class and checking off required duties; there must be substantive engagement.
+A discussion board is one of the most crucial interactive elements of an online class, and this is where engagement can occur.
+It’s where an instructor can work with students and provide help when needed, guide them when they are off track, and prompt their knowledge retention, critical thinking skills, and intellectual involvement.